 Do I have to pick anything up?

-No, welcome to Barcelona attraction pass heaven!
-All tickets and discount codes are done online.
+No, all tickets and discount codes are done online.

-Do I absolutely have to select my visiting dates for Sagrada Familia and Parc Güell?
+Do I absolutely have to select my visiting dates for Sagrada Familia and Park Güell?

-Yes, it’s fundamental for getting your tickets sent.
+Yes, it’s fundamental to get your tickets sent.

 For other attractions that require a date and time, can I select whatever I want?